openfl/openfl/README.md

 3D Support
 ==========

-OpenFL is designed primarily for 2D development, but you can the `OpenGLView` API to write your own WebGL-style code, and mix it with the OpenFL display architecture.
+OpenFL is designed primarily for 2D development, but you can use the `OpenGLView` API to write your own WebGL-style code, and mix it with the OpenFL display architecture.
 You can also use libraries such as [Away3D](https://github.com/away3d/away3d-core-openfl/).

 Native Extensions